Boundary corrections for kernel approximation to differential operators: Numerical results

 In Table \ref{tab:1d_adv}, we summarize the convergence study at final time $T = 0.5$, and the $L_\infty$-errors and the associated orders of accuracy are provided.
 Even though a large CFL is used, orders of accuracy for schemes with $k = 1$,2, and 3, are shown to be $k^{th}$-order. \end{exa}

-\paragraph{2D examples} Next we present some two-dimensional experiments here and demonstrate that our kernel based approximations to the differential operator can deal with 2D Hamilton-Jacobian equations and wave equations which are involved with the first derivative operator and second derivative operator separately.
+\paragraph{2D examples} Next we present some two-dimensional experiments here and demonstrate that our kernel-based approximations to the differential operator can deal with 2D Hamilton-Jacobian equations and wave equations which are involved with the first derivative operator and second derivative operator separately.

 \begin{exa} We test the accuracy of the scheme for the two-dimensional convection equation

 in the Hamilton-Jacobian form with Dirichlet boundary conditions $u(-2,y,t)=-\cos(\pi((-2+y)/2-t))$ and $u(x,-2,t)=-\cos(\pi((x-2)/2-t))$.
 The exact solution is $u(x,y,t)=-\cos(\pi((x+y)/2-t))$.
 In Table \ref{tab:adv}, we test the problem in uniform meshes and present the $L_\infty$ errors and the orders of accuracy, which show the desired results. \end{exa}